Let’s get you startedSign in or create an account to view your personalized quotes.

 • What is the best car for a high school student?

-One of the best car options for a high school student is a larger vehicle that received high safety ratings from organizations like the IIHS and NHTSA.
+One of the best options for a high school student is a large car with high safety ratings from organizations like the IIHS and NHTSA.
 These cars typically offer more stability and enhanced protection in an accident, which can help put both the student and their parents at ease.

 • What is the best SUV for a teenager to drive?